king-shak/PnPTesting/README.md

-# VisionSandbox #
+# PoseEstimation #
 This repo is a sandbox for advanced vision testing.
-As of now it only contains Python scripts centered around PnP.
+It contains Python and Java scripts centered around PnP (Point in Perspective).
+This code was designed to work with the Limelight V2 (https://limelightvision.io/).